OpenWebGlobe/WebViewer/README.md

 -----

 1. Change directory to `scripts` and run `make`.
-This will download the Closure Compiler (if required) and compile WebViewer.
+This will download the Closure Compiler and Library (if required) and compile WebViewer.